 Yes, high value cases are great.
 They allow our firm to represent more injured Mainers and to invest needed resources in all of our cases, no matter the size.
 We are able to pay for the resources needed to win upfront, including accident reconstructions, reports from top medical experts, and other tools to build successful cases — all with the understanding that we may not earn a single cent on the case.

 “Injuries do not discriminate.
 They affect all types of people.
-All injured clients need and deserve the best possible legal representation,” says attorney James O’Connell, who has been at Berman & Simmons since 2007.
+All injured clients need and deserve the best possible legal representation,” says a Berman & Simmons attorney.
 “I truly enjoy getting to know my clients, gaining their trust, and standing with them to make sure they are listened to and treated fairly.
 It is gratifying to be in their corner, because oftentimes we are the only ones there.”

 One of the greatest complaints from clients about lawyers is that they are too busy.
 They never have time to explain the process.
 They don’t return calls.